 Outlook.com is the new domain Microsoft replaced Hotmail with.
 It's been around awhile, used for Live@Edu accounts (student accounts at some universities).
-It's a Hotmail / Live account with an OWA interface.
+It's a Hotmail / Live account rebranded, with a new web interface.

 Need help configuring and Outlook.com account to sync calendar and contacts with a POP3 or IMAP account?
 See Sync calendar and contacts using Outlook.com.

 Because Outlook.com is a Hotmail account, you can use the same configurations with these accounts as you did with Hotmail: POP3, Outlook Connector, or with Outlook 2013 or a smartphone, EAS.

 If you enabled two-factor authentication on the Outlook.com account, you'll need to generate an app password to use with the account in Outlook.

 The Outlook Hotmail Connector connects Outlook.com / Hotmail family of email accounts to Outlook, syncing Outlook.com email, calendar, and contacts to your local machine, much like an Exchange server does.
 The Outlook Connector is limited to email, calendar and contacts.
 Tasks are not supported by the Connector.

 After you download the Outlook Connector, close Outlook (if open) and install the connector.
 Go to Control Panel and search for Mail.
 Open your profile from the Mail applet and create a new account using the Connector.
 Click Add and enter your display name, email address, and password and Outlook will setup the account for you or choose the option to manually setup your account.

 If you choose to create the account yourself, Outlook Connector is listed under Additional Server types.